Spectral-Analysis-UPB/PyZeta/README.rst

 Project Features
 ----------------

-At the moment the following features are available:
+This project is in the middle of a migration to an open source model.
+The following features are already implemented in legacy code and will be ported to this project (soon!):

 - several functions and classes for the calculation and visualisation of geometric quantities of hyperbolic geometry (module **hypgeo**)